Thailand in December – Weather, Best Places & Tips 2026

 What’s the Weather Like in Thailand in December?

-Here’s how the weather looks in each region so you know where to go (and what to avoid).
+Here’s how the weather looks in each region so you know where to go, and what to avoid.
+The short version: the north and the Andaman Coast are reliably gorgeous.
+The Gulf is a gamble until mid-month.

 • Daytime: 26-28 °C (79-82 °F)